-- i) Cubes entered into the competition must have a significant and demonstrable student design and fabrication component, particularly with respect to the cube's controller hardware, custom manufactured components, and any controls programs. - ii) All cube components must be securely attached within the cube's frame before the start of the competition. - iii) The use of exposed wiring, such as alligator clips are prohibited.
-Electrical connections must either be soldered or connected via banana plug or a similar connector.
-All wiring should be properly insulated. - iv) Any catalysts, adsorbents, or the like must be preloaded before the competition. - v) Any chemicals (e.g., reagents and catalysts) must be declared in the EDP and used in accordance with the Competition Safety Rules. - vi) Cubes must be the result of intellectual contributions by the students.
+- i) Cubes must have a significant and demonstrable student design and fabrication component, particularly with respect to the cube's controller hardware, custom manufactured components, and any controls programs. - ii) All cube components must be securely attached within the cube's frame before the start of the competition. - iii) The use of exposed wiring, such as alligator clips are prohibited.
+Cubes must use female banana plug socket interfaces All wiring should be properly insulated. - iv) Cubes must use 12V.
+Cubes may not exceed 10A or 120 watts. - v) Teams must use PVC tubing with $\frac{1}{8}$ inch I.D. and $\frac{1}{4}$ inch O.D. - vi) Any catalysts, adsorbents, or the like must be preloaded before the competition. - vii) Any chemicals (e.g., reagents and catalysts) must be declared in the EDP and used in accordance with the Competition Safety Rules. - viii) Cubes must be the result of intellectual contributions by the students.
 Any cubes designed partially or entirely by a design firm or faculty advisors are prohibited. - (1) Faculty and graduate students can only act as sounding boards to student queries.
 The faculty cannot be idea generators for the project.
-Use of the Socratic method is encouraged for faculty advisors. - vii) Off-the-shelf components are permitted, but the use of them will be considered in the judgement of innovation and resourcefulness. - viii) Autonomous operation.
+Use of the Socratic method is encouraged for faculty advisors. - ix) Autonomous operation.
 The cube must be autonomous and not require user interaction during the run (not including startup and shutdown periods).
-Students are only permitted to set system parameters in The Pit before moving to The Arena. - ix) Ease of use.
+Students are only permitted to set system parameters in The Pit before moving to The Arena. - Ease of use.
 The cube must startup in no more than five (5) simple tasks.
-Examples of simple tasks include priming a pump, pushing a button, loading a solid in a simple container, etc. Written instructions on startup must be free of jargon and included in your EDP. - x) Teams will be asked to provide a copy of their complete controller software programs (e.g. code used to run pumps and controls) in their EDP. - xi) Cubes must include appropriate machine guards, shields and secondary containment in accordance with Competition Safety Rules.
+Examples of simple tasks include priming a pump, pushing a button, loading a solid in a simple container, etc. Written instructions on startup must be free of jargon and included in your EDP. - xi) Teams will be asked to provide a copy of their complete controller software programs (e.g. code used to run pumps and controls) in their EDP. - xii) Cubes must include appropriate machine guards, shields and secondary containment in accordance with Competition Safety Rules.